Futurescapes: Communicating Your Big Idea Through an Immersive Experience

 Step 1: Shift Your Mindset

-First priority is to shift from market development mode into storytelling mode.
-Return to your Innovator’s Intent: What is the desired outcome for your innovation?
-Is it simple, such as establishing farming on Mars?
-Or complex, such as developing a better way to structure an equitable society on Mars?
+Your first priority is to shift from market development mode into storytelling mode.
+What is the desired outcome for your innovation?
 Take a step back from the nitty-gritty details of your strategic roadmap and clearly define your idea’s unique value proposition.

 Step 2: Define Your Setting